 “AйDa” (pronounced “ai da”) Piroshki” means “What a piroshki!” in Russian.
 While pirozhki (plural for pirozhok, Russian: пирожок, пирожки) is typically written with a “ZH” (Ж), it is pronounced with a “SH” (Ш).
 We’ve chosen to spell our name using “SH” because it is much easier to read, and we thought something so easy to eat and so easy to love should also be easy to pronounce!

 About the Chef :: Anna Tvelova

 Anna Tvelova brings rich Russian heritage, her mother’s and grandmother’s delicious recipes, years of culinary experience and a passion for creating healthy, hearty food to Anda Piroshki every day.
-With the support of La Cocina, Centros, the 331 Cortland community, and her loyal customers, Anna is fulfilling her dream of showing the world how great Russian food and Russian people are.
+With the support of La Cocina, Centros, the 331 Cortland community, Second Act Marketplace and her loyal customers, Anna is fulfilling her dream of showing the world how great Russian food and Russian people are.